DSD-DBS/capella-polarion/docs/source/configuration/render_documents.rst

 Mixed Authority Mode
 ********************
-In Mixed authority mode, users have more flexibility over the Live-Doc.
+In mixed authority mode, users have more flexibility over the Live-Doc.
 In this mode, users can mark specific sections of the Live-Doc where they would like content to be inserted or updated by the `capella2polarion` service.
 These sections are populated with content rendered from Jinja2 templates, while the